jpglab/agents/README.md

 - [ ] DO NOT expect that a larger context window will fix all your problems
 - [ ] DO NOT allow agents to pollute your workspace with noise or any documentation that may be partially incorrect/misleading
 - [ ] DO NOT assume agents will remember context or notes/tools/`AGENTS.md` from previous conversations exist without explicitly restating it
+- [ ] DO NOT obsess over token cost unless you are an open sourcer or bootstrapper